2024 Trofeo Alfredo Binda-Comune di Cittiglio

 The 2024 Trofeo Alfredo Binda - Comune di Cittiglio (officially Alfredo Binda - Comune di Cittiglio - Gran Premio Almar) was an Italian road cycling one-day race that took place on 17 March.
 It was the 48th edition of Trofeo Alfredo Binda and the 7th event of the 2024 UCI Women's World Tour.

-The race was won by Italian rider Elisa Balsamo of Lidl–Trek.
+The race was won by Italian rider Elisa Balsamo of Lidl–Trek for the second time.

 Route

 The race took place on a 140.5 km course.
 The route started at Maccagno con Pino e Veddasca on the shoreline of Lake Maggiore.
 The route then turned inland, climbing the Masciago Primo (5.1km at 4.6%) before entering the Cittiglio finishing circuit.
 Four laps of the 17.7 km circuit would take place, with climbs of Casalzuigno (800m at 7%) and Orino (2.6km at 5%).

 Teams

 Twenty-three teams took part in the event, including twelve UCI Women's WorldTeams and eleven Women's continental teams.